Pomog/ChemTrack-Android/docs/technical_task.md

    - As a Storekeeper, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access

 ## 6. Functional Requirements
+**Comprehensive Search:**
+   - As a user, I want the ability to search for specific chemicals using internal code, CAS, or name, ensuring a comprehensive and efficient search functionality.
+**User-Friendly Interface:**
+   - As a user, I expect the user interface to be intuitive and user-friendly, facilitating easy navigation and understanding of the logged chemical transactions.
 List and describe the essential features and functionalities of the application:

 ### 6.1 Chemicals Logging